LLNL/sundials/doc/shared/nvectors/NVector_Trilinos.rst

 -----------------------------------

-The NVECTOR_TRILINOS module defines implementations of all vector operations listed in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local`, except for ``N_VGetArrayPointer`` and ``N_VSetArrayPointer``.
-As such, this vector cannot be used with SUNDIALS Fortran interfaces, nor with the SUNDIALS direct solvers and preconditioners.
+The NVECTOR_TRILINOS module defines implementations of all vector operations listed in :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local`, except for :c:func:`N_VGetArrayPointer` and :c:func:`N_VSetArrayPointer`.
+As
+such, this vector cannot be used with the SUNDIALS direct solvers and preconditioners.
 When access to raw vector data is needed, it is recommended to extract the Trilinos Tpetra vector first, and then use Tpetra vector methods to access the data.
 Usage examples of NVECTOR_TRILINOS are provided in example programs for IDA.

-The names of vector operations are obtained from those in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffice ``_Trilinos`` (e.g. ``N_VDestroy_Trilinos``).
+The names of vector operations are obtained from those in :numref:`NVectors.Ops` by appending the suffice ``_Trilinos`` (e.g. ``N_VDestroy_Trilinos``).
 Vector operations call existing ``Tpetra::Vector`` methods when available.
-Vector operations specific to SUNDIALS are implemented as standalone functions in the namespace ``Sundials::TpetraVector``, located in the file ``SundialsTpetraVectorKernels.hpp``.
+Vector operations specific to SUNDIALS are implemented as standalone functions in the namespace ``sundials::trilinos::nvector_tpetra::TpetraVector``, located in the file ``SundialsTpetraVectorKernels.hpp``.
 The module NVECTOR_TRILINOS provides the following additional user-callable routines: